 Do Wheat Straw Plates Contain Gluten?

-Wheat straw plates, like those from Eco Products, are considered gluten free but not wheat free.
+Wheat straw plates, like those from Eco Products, are considered gluten-free but not wheat-free.
 The plates are made from the straw of the wheat plant, not the protein (gluten).
+Therefore, they are safe for people with celiac disease to use.

 Keep in mind, however, that people with non-celiac wheat sensitivity (gluten intolerance) and wheat allergy may react to other components of wheat, not just gluten.
 That means these plates could – and likely will – trigger an adverse reaction in people with either disorder.

-On top of plates made from wheat straw, there are actual straws that are made from the stem of the wheat plant called “wheat straws.”
-The company that makes these wheat straws say they are gluten free, but again, they are not wheat free and those with wheat allergy or non-celiac wheat sensitivity should avoid these products.
+On top of plates made from wheat straw, there are straws made from the stem of the wheat plant called “wheat straws.”
+The company that makes these wheat straws says they’re gluten-free, but again, they’re not wheat-free.
+Those with wheat allergy or non-celiac wheat sensitivity should avoid these products.

 Do Pasta Straws Contain Gluten?

-That said, one company, Pasta Life, makes pasta straws from brown rice flour.
-They confirm on their website that their straws are gluten free.
+One company, Pasta Life, makes pasta straws from brown rice flour.
+They confirm on their website that their straws are gluten-free.
+The Sugar Cane Straw makes straws from sugarcane, which is gluten-free.

-Paper straws are also gluten free.
-A rumor in the gluten-free community suggests that paper straws contain wheat paste similar to envelopes, but this myth has been debunked by the National Celiac Association.
-(And envelopes don’t contain gluten either.)
+Paper straws are also gluten-free.
+A rumor in the gluten-free community suggests that paper straws contain wheat paste similar to envelopes, but the National Celiac Association has debunked this myth long ago.
+(Envelopes don’t contain gluten, either.)

 How To Protect Yourself